tbee/TECL/README.md

 ```

 ## Usage ##
-The configuration hierarchy is accessed using a single 'get' method:
+The configuration hierarchy is accessed using a single 'list' method, because each key may have multiple values:

-	List<R> get(String path, List<R> defaultValue, Function<String, R> convertFunction)
+	List<R> list(String path, List<R> defaultValue, Class<R> clazz)

-This allows you to specify your own converter functions, but is not very user friendly.
-Usually one of the many the convenience methods are used:
+But if you only want one (which is very often the case) there is the 'get':

+	R get(String path, R defaultValue, Class<R> clazz)

+The class at the end specifies the return type.
+TECL has build in support for Strings, Integers, BigDecimal, BigInteger, date, time and more will follow.
+These build in types also have convenience methods:

 	str("/database/url")
 	integer("/database/timepout")
 	grp("/database")

-But in case no matching convenience method is present, the get method is the way to go.
+But in case no matching convenience method is present, the get or list method is the way to go.
+It is possible to register custom types (see below), or simply provide a convert function to the 'listUsingFunction' method.

 The path in the methods travels the hierarchy.
 If no value is found, the default is returned.
 Per default this is null, but can be set as the last parameter: